 Bee Game: Dodgers and Diamondbacks delayed due to bee swarm

-PHOENIX (AP) — A swarm of bees created quite a baseball buzzkill in the desert.
+PHOENIX (AP) — A swarm of bees created quite a baseball buzzkill in the desert — and gave Arizona Diamondbacks fans a new hero.

-The start of Tuesday night’s game between the Los Angeles Dodgers and Arizona Diamondbacks was delayed nearly two hours after a bee colony swarmed the top of the protective netting directly behind home plate.
+The start of Tuesday night’s game between the Diamondbacks and Los Angeles Dodgers was delayed nearly two hours after a bee colony swarmed the top of the protective netting behind home plate.

+Matt Hilton turned into the star of the night for removing the bees, earning a brief slice of stardom and the nod to throw out the ceremonial first pitch.

+“Minor leagues to the big leagues now,” said Hilton, branch manager for Blue Sky Pest Control’s Phoenix office.
+“It’s pretty cool.”

 Diamondbacks manager Torey Lovullo and Dodgers manager Dave Roberts met with the umpires shortly after the delay began and the public address announcer told the crowd about the delay.

-A grounds crew member wheeled out a scissor lift after about 20 minutes, then waited for a beekeeper to arrive as fans in the sections behind home plate were cleared out for safety.
+At the stadium, the fans started getting antsy — bee-sy? — while waiting for a beekeeper to arrive, cheering as a grounds crew member wheeled a scissor lift onto the field and positioned it just below the bees.
+The sections behind home plate were cleared for safety reasons and Rock consulted with Major League Baseball on whether to wait or postpone the game.

-Matt Hilton, branch manager of Blue Sky Pest Control’s Phoenix office, arrived about 70 minutes after the scheduled first pitch and pumped up the already-cheering crowd as he rode in on a cart from right field.
-Hilton suited up then rose up toward the swarm, causing more cheers.
+Hilton arrived about 70 minutes after the scheduled first pitch and pumped up the already-cheering crowd as he rode in on a cart from right field.
+Hilton suited up then rose toward the swarm, causing more cheers.

-Hilton got an added bonus while making a stadium call: The Diamondbacks had him throw out the first pitch.
+Hilton had to switch gears while making a stadium call, getting a tap from the “bee-pen” to throw out the ceremonial first pitch.

+“I thought I was just going to do my thing and cruise out, but it was fun because of the thousands of people cheering for you,” he said.
+“It was a little nerve-racking, I’m not going to lie — a lot of pressure to get this game going.”

 Of course, he wore his beekeeper suit for the toss.